 SEO - Your Questions, Answered…

-It must be easy, so what is the quickest or simplest way I can do to improve my ranking?
+It must be easy, so what is the quickest or simplest way I can improve my rankings?

 How important is it to add new content to my website, if nothing really changes within the running of the business?